 This is usually the result of a mix between a Crowntail and another type of Betta.

 The Combtail has the shape of a Crowntail, but with longer and thin fins that give a new look to the tail.

 Although the giant Betta is not a kind of tail, I thought I would add it anyway.
 As you can see by its name, the Giant Betta really is a giant size Betta.
 They were first bred in 1999, where a very large Betta was found.
 When finding another great Betta, they were raised together, and then the production of those Bettas was bred again and again until a Betta Giant line was created.
-Today Giant Betta can come in any of the previous types of queue, and are the same as normal Bettas, but much larger.
-The giant half-moon bettas are less common than the plakat giants, since the giant half-moon bettas often have trouble holding the large number of fins.
+Today Giant Betta can come in any of the previous types of the queue and are the same as normal Bettas, but much larger.
+The giant half-moon bettas are less common than the plakat giants since the giant half-moon bettas often have trouble holding a large number of fins.

 Advice for beginners

-For beginners, I recommend starting slowing and adding just a few types of betta fish at any one time look for fish that are hardy, that are easy to care for and that get along with others in the tank.
+For beginners, I recommend starting slowing and adding just a few types of betta fish at any one time look for fish that are hardy, that are easy to care for, and that get along with others in the tank.

 For you, more forward-thinking aquarists, share your opinions on what you think is the best freshwater aquarium fish for beginners to start.
 I’m sure a lot of the beginners would appreciate it.
-This will give you chance to get to know and understand how to care for each species of fish before you add another.
+This will give you a chance to get to know and understand how to care for each species of fish before you add another.
 Make sure you always research the species you want to buy to ensure you can give them the time and care that they require.